KatarzynaMaz/UdemyWebDevMyFirstWebpage/README.md

-This repositoy is my a repository for coding along the  WebDev course on Udemy
+This repositoy is a repository for coding along the  WebDev course on Udemy